apiato/documentation/docs/components/optional-components/policies.md

   - MUST be placed in the `app/Containers/{section}/{container}/Policies` directory.
   - MUST extend the `App\Ship\Parents\Policies\Policy` class.
     - The parent extension SHOULD be aliased as `ParentPolicy`.
-  - MUST be named after the model they are associated with, followed by the `Policy` suffix.
+  - SHOULD be named after the model they are associated with, followed by the `Policy` suffix.
 For instance, `UserPolicy.php`.

 ## Folder Structure